 - a) Land Use Planning

 - b) Urban Design

+- c) Heritage Planning

-- c) Environment
+- d) Environment

-- d) Sustainable Development
+- e) Sustainable Development

-- e) Public Consultation Facilitation
+- f) Public Consultation Facilitation

 The City's Transportation Master Plan and the Servicing Master Plan Class Environmental Assessment for Kleinburg-Nashville will provide the transportation and servicing related analysis that is necessary for the successful completion of the Focused Area Review.
 The Review's consulting team will be required to be informed by these studies and collaborate with the consultants working on the transportation and servicing studies.
 Therefore, members of the consulting team will have, at minimum, a general knowledge and understanding of the issues and concepts related to transportation and servicing.
 The consulting team will also be required to be informed and collaborate with the City's Environmental Master Plan and the core team working on the New Vaughan Official Plan.